MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/nf-acxrequest-acx_request_parameters_init_property.md

 ### -param Value

 An optional Value buffer to specify or receive the property's value.
 Set to null if not present or if *SendProperty needs to allocate it when ValueCb is not zero.
-Caller is responsable for freeing the allocated buffer.
+Caller is responsible for freeing the allocated buffer.

 ### -param ValueCb